qmk/qmk_firmware/keyboards/formy46/readme.md

 Flashing example for this keyboard:

     qmk flash -kb formy46 -km default

+IF you want to use VIA(I have disabled the LED on VIA because of the large firmware size):

+    qmk flash -kb formy46 -km via

 If you are using Elite-C(DFU bootloader):
     qmk flash -kb formy46 -km default -bl dfu